HAZLET TOWNSHIP BOARD OF EDUCATION

 the school year for which coverage is waived.

 The Board reserves the right to change insurance carriers.
 If any such changes are contemplated, the union will be given notification sixty (60) days prior to such change.
 The level of benefits shall be equal to or better than the managed care plan, known as the Blue Cross/Blue Shield Point of Service, Direct 10 Plan.

 Effective July 1, 2020, employees are eligible for reimbursement of up to one hundred and fifty dollars ($150.00) every two years for prescription eyeglasses or contacts.

 Section 1 – Salaries

 a.
-The salaries of all employees covered by this Agreement will be increased by 3% for the 2013-2014 school year and 2% for the 2014-2015 and 2015-2016 school years.
+The salaries of all employees covered by this Agreement will be increased by 3.75% per year.
 The annual salary indicated is based upon a work year of 2,080 hours.
-It is also agreed that the salary guides are eliminated.
 The Board through its delegate, the Superintendent, shall retain full discretion to negotiate with hires their initial salary guide placement with respect to the amount, if any, of salary guide credit of which the Board may determine to grant to future employees for previous experience.
 It is agreed that the minimum starting salary for all employees shall be as follows:

 b.
 New employees shall be employed at an hourly rate designated as “Probationary” under the salary guide until they have satisfied both the probationary period and, for custodians, have obtained their Black Seal License.
 At that time, the employee shall advance to the appropriate hourly rate of pay.